Reaumurr/Credit-Card-Fraud-Prediction-Using-Machine-Learning-/README.md

 | Merch_lat | Merchant's location (latitude). |
 | Merch_long | Merchant's location (longitude). |
 | Is_fraud | Fraudulent transaction indicator (1 = fraud, 0 = legitimate).
 This is the target variable for classification purposes.|

+# Model Result
+The model was able to correctly identify **85.17%** of the actual positive instances.

+# Business Insight

+This model can be used to improve fraud detection and prevention efforts.
+By accurately identifying fraudulent transactions, businesses can take action to prevent further losses and protect their customers.
+Additionally, the model can be used to identify patterns and trends in fraudulent behavior, which can help businesses to develop more effective fraud prevention strategies.

+Furthermore, the use of random data to generate predictions based on entered features suggests that the model is flexible and can be applied to a wide range of scenarios.
+This means that businesses can use the model to analyze data from different sources and make predictions about fraudulent behavior in real-time.

+Overall, the XGBoost model provides a valuable tool for businesses to improve their fraud detection and prevention efforts, and can help to reduce losses and protect customers.
+By accurately identifying fraudulent transactions and identifying patterns in fraudulent behavior, businesses can take proactive steps to prevent fraud and improve their overall security posture.